-This course is very DIFFERENT FROM KS3 PE and not all of the lessons are practical, many lessons are taught in a classroom, where coursework tasks will need to be completed on the content taught.
+This course is very different to KS3 PE and not all of the lessons are practical, many lessons are taught in a classroom.

 You will learn and develop the following skills; independent and collaborative learning, problem solving, research, self-assessment and interpersonal skills.